-With four ports, Cyprus offers a diversified portfolio of potential cruise ship stops, starting with Limassol, the main commercial port for the country.
+With four Cyprus ports, the island offers a diversified portfolio of potential cruise ship stops, starting with Limassol, the main commercial port for the country.
 There is also Larnaka, Cyprus’ second largest port, as well as two smaller tender ports Paphos and Latchi.

 “Larnaka and Limassol have excellent facilities and can accommodate all type of ships,” said Eftychia Christodoulou, administrative officer, Cyprus Ports Authority.